forem/forem/docs/installation/vault.md

 VAULT_SECRET_NAMESPACE: <your namespace from above>
 ```

-Now restart your application and you can start using Vault.
+Restart your application to start using Vault.
 One easy way to see
 it in action is via the Rails console.

 ```ruby